berndporr/sound_measurement/README.md

-The precision towards the Nyquist frequency can be increased by using a higher sampling rate but given that audio has such low energies over 10kHz there is probably not much point to it.
+The precision towards the Nyquist frequency can be increased by using a higher sampling rate but given that audio has such low energy over 10kHz there is probably not much point to it.

 On the other hand lower sampling rates are possible for